CS467Win17Taurus/taurusrecognition/documentation/users/getUser.md

 ## Response

-The response will include a JSON object of the place specified
+The response will include a JSON object of the user specified

 - User Object:
  - **id**: Id number from database